-Marijuana has been prominent in pet news recently due to the rise of medical marijuana use in people, and its upcoming legalization across Canada.
-It is important for you to know about these products since the probability of your pet becoming exposed will increase as cannabis becomes more widely available.
+Cannabis, also known as marijuana, has been prominent in pet news recently due to the rise of its medical use in people, and its upcoming legalization across Canada.
+It is important for you to know about these products as we approach legalization, as the likelihood of your pet becoming exposed will increase as cannabis becomes more widely available.

-In small dogs, excessive intake can easily result in signs of toxicity.
+In dogs, excessive intake can easily result in signs of toxicity.
 Smaller dogs are particularly susceptible due to the lower level required to produce symptoms.
 Cats are not immune to toxic side effects, but are much more selective in their food intake.
-Cats generally avoid eating garbage, scavenging butts on walks around the block, or table or counter surfing, and they lack a sweet tooth so we do not see them take in “pot” products like dogs do.
+Cats generally avoid eating garbage, scavenging cigarette-type butts on walks around the block, or table or counter surfing.
+They also lack a sweet tooth, so we do not see them take in ‘pot’ products like dogs do.

-What are the most common signs of excess cannabis exposure in pets include:
+What are the most common signs of excess cannabis exposure in pets?